Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 The simplest example of this type of operation is transposing a matrix; to transpose a matrix, simply use the **T** attribute of an array object.

-Let's go example of code
+Let's see an example of code

 ```python
 >>> x = np.array([[1,2],[3,4]])